29 Sept 2017

-Leather shoe market: Office workers are major consumers of leather shoes and they are now placing more emphasis on the design and styles of leather shoes.
-It is interesting to note that male and female consumers have totally different ideas when it comes to buying shoes.
-Men tend to attach more importance to traditional designs while women give more attention to trendiness.
-Generally speaking, the average number of pairs of shoes owned by female consumers is more than that owned by males.
+Leather shoes market: Office workers are the primary purchasers of leather shoes, a group that is now placing greater emphasis on the design and style of their footwear.
+It is also worth noting that male and female consumers have totally different criteria when it comes to buying shoes.
+While men tend to attach more importance to traditional designs, women are more focussed on current and up-and-coming styles.
+Generally speaking, the received wisdom that women own more pairs of shoes than men is borne out by factual analysis.

-According to a consumer survey on China’s leather goods market conducted by the Hong Kong Trade Development Council (HKTDC) in 2013, the characteristics of footwear consumption on the mainland can be summarised as follows:
+According to a 2013 consumer survey on China’s leather goods market conducted by the HKTDC, the mainland’s primary footwear purchasing traits can be summarised as follows:

-Leather shoes are probably the most popular leather goods and yet their rate of wear and tear is also the fastest.
-In the 12 months prior to the survey, almost all respondents (84.9%) have bought leather shoes, averaging 2.8 pairs.
-Both the proportion and average number of leather shoes bought in cities in eastern China are slightly higher than those in other regions.
+Leather shoes are probably the most popular leather goods, while their rate of wear and tear is also the fastest.
+In the 12 months prior to the survey, almost all respondents (84.9%) had bought leather shoes, averaging out at 2.8 pairs per person.
+Both the proportion and average number of leather shoes bought in cities in eastern China were slightly higher than those in other regions.

-In the 12 months preceding the survey, the average spending of the respondents on each pair of shoes was Rmb1,075.
-The average spending of people in cities in eastern China was the highest, reaching Rmb1,236.
+In the 12 months preceding the survey, the average spend of the respondents on each pair of shoes was RMB1,075.
+At RMB1,236, the average spend of people in the eastern Chinese cities was the highest.

-Consumers visit leather goods stores frequently.
-Nearly 80% of the respondents visit these shops at least once each month, mostly during weekends or public holidays.
+Consumers also indicated that they visit leather goods stores frequently, with nearly 80% visiting such an outlet at least once a month, mostly during the weekend or on a public holiday.

-Where sales channels are concerned, over 50% of the respondents indicate that department stores are the most popular places for purchasing leather goods.
-Hong Kong companies wishing to set up new sales outlets may consider marketing their products alongside other leather goods brands in the same department store.
+In terms of sales channels, more than 50% of the respondents said department stores were their preferred choice for purchasing leather goods.
+As a result, Hong Kong companies wishing to set up new sales outlets should consider marketing their products alongside other leather goods brands in department stores.

-Sports shoes market: Sports shoes can be classified into general sports shoes, professional training shoes and professional sports shoes according to their performance.
-The most common types include sneakers, travelling shoes, basketball shoes, football shoes, tennis shoes, skating shoes, hiking shoes, air sports shoes, and skateboard shoes.
-As sporting events are becoming more and more popular and people’s awareness of fitness continues to increase, sports consumption has formed an integral part of people’s spending.
-Among all items, sports shoes are the most important with strong brand effect.
-In recent years, apart from such brands as Nike, Adidas and Li Ning, domestic brands including 361 Degrees, Peak, Anta, CAN•TORP and XTep have been growing strong and developing fast, particularly in second- and third-tier cities.
+Sports shoes market: Sports shoes can be classified into general sports shoes, professional training shoes and professional sports shoes, according to their specifications.
+The most commonly purchased sports shoes are sneakers, travelling shoes, basketball shoes, football shoes and tennis shoes.
+As sporting events are becoming more and more popular and people’s interest in their personal fitness continues to rise, the cost of participating in sports-related activities has become a significant part of many individuals’ monthly spending.
+Among all such items, the sports shoes sector is seen as the most brand-led.
+Over recent years, in addition to such well-known global brands as Nike, Adidas and Li Ning, a number of domestic brands – most notably, 361 Degrees, Peak, Anta, CAN·TORP and XTep – have been growing in popularity, particularly in the second- and third-tier cities.

-Leisure shoes market: As the concept of “leisure” is getting more and more important in the lives of Chinese consumers, the market for leisure shoes is also growing rapidly.
-“Trendiness” and “comfort” are the two main selling points of leisure shoes.
-Consumers of leisure shoes are mainly aged between 18 and 45, with students and office workers forming the mainstay.
-They are more demanding where brand culture and individuality are concerned.
+Leisure shoes market: As the concept of ‘leisure’ is becoming increasingly important in the lives of many Chinese consumers, the market for leisure shoes is also growing rapidly, with style and comfort seen as the two primary selling points in the sector.
+Typically, purchasers of leisure shoes tend to be aged between 18 and 45 and more demanding than average in terms of brand culture and individuality, with students and office workers forming the mainstay.

-Slippers market: Following the diversification of footwear trends and development of urban leisure, slippers are presenting themselves to consumers in novel forms.
-They have gradually evolved from being a traditional item to be worn at home to a fashionable item embracing the taste of modern urban trendsetters.
-As such, sales of “outdoor slippers” led by leisure slippers and fashion slippers have been growing rapidly.
+Slippers market: Following the diversification of footwear trends and the development of urban leisure, slippers have undergone their own evolution.
+They have shifted from being traditional worn-at-home items to becoming fashionable and a reflection of the tastes of modern urban trendsetters.
+As a consequence, sales of outdoor slippers, led by leisure slippers and fashion slippers, have been growing rapidly.